GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 # Geodata and Geodata processing
 **Competences:**
-* Data Import
+* Data import
 * Geo features and attributes
 * Feature selection
 * Basemap selection

 In this chapter, we will have a close look at how to work with geodata in QGIS.
-Since vector data is the primer geodata type you will work with at the beginning of your GIS carrier, we will focus on vector geodata.
+Since vector data is the primary geodata type you will work with at the beginning of your GIS career, we will focus on vector geodata.

 ## Geodata mananagemnet

-Working with geodata is unlike working with data in programs like Excel or MS Word.
+Working with geodata is not like working with data in programs like Microsoft Excel or Word.
 Whenever you load an image in a Word file, the file will contain the image.
-When you delete the image on your computer, the Word file will still contain a copy of the image.
+If you delete the image on your computer, the Word file will still contain a copy of the image.

 This is not the case in QGIS!
-When you load geodata into QGIS, the system only establishes a path to the location where your geodata is stored on your computer.
+When you load geodata into QGIS, the system only establishes a link to the location where the data is stored on your computer.
-This means your QGIS project __does not contain__ the geodata, it only links to the data on your computer.
-Once you have loaded the geodata in your QGIS project and you change the location of the geodata or delete it on your computer, the data is no longer available in your QGIS project.
+This means your QGIS project __does not contain__ the geodata, it only links to it.
+If you load data in your QGIS project and you change the location of the data or delete it, the data is no longer available in your QGIS project and you will get an error when you open it.

-Ok, QGIS projects only link to geodata, they do not contain the data.
-This means that whenever you edit geodata, the changes persistent and can not be reversed.

-These circumstances make working with geodata special.
-To handle this, the only solution is good data management practices!
+Because you are working directly with the source data, rather than a copy, whenever you edit data in QGIS the changes replace the source data and can not be reversed.
+If you plan to make changes to your data, you should make a copy of it first so that you always have a 'clean' copy you can go back to.

-### Standard Folder Structure
+### Standard folder structure

-The single most important geodata management practice is to use a standardized folder structure that contains all elements of the particular QGIS project.
+The single most important geodata management practice is to use a standardised folder structure that contains all parts of the QGIS project.

 The paths from a QGIS project to the geodata are by default relative.
-That means when the data and the project are in a fixed folder structure, you can move the whole structure without impacting the QGIS project or the paths to the geodata.
+This means when the data and the project are in a fixed folder structure, you can move the whole structure without impacting the QGIS project or the paths to the data.
-The version of a standardized folder structure, that is used for all exercises in this training is explained below.
+The version of a standardized folder structure that is used for all exercises in this training is explained below.
 A template of the folder structure can be downloaded [__here__](https://github.com/GIScience/gis-training-resource-center/blob/main/fig/GIS_Project_folder_template.zip).

  A standard folder structure has two principal advantages:

-1. By sharing the whole project folder, we can be certain that the project will run without problems on a different computer.
+1. If we share the whole project folder, we can expect the project to run without problems on a different computer
-2. The folder structure supports the proper organization of geodata and supports the stable function of a QGIS project.
+2. The folder structure supports the proper organisation of project data and helps ensure the QGIS project will work as intended

 ```{figure} /fig/Standard_project_folder_structure.drawio.svg
 ---